harshithsaiv/harshithsaiv/README.md

 Now that we have that out of the way, let me tell you a bit about myself <img src="https://emojis.slackmojis.com/emojis/images/1520808873/3643/cool-doge.gif?1520808873" width="20" />

 * 🖥️ Recently started working at CISO office as Cyber Security Student Assistant.
-* 🖨️ I write solution articles and explore cards for <a href="https://www.leetcode.com">Leetcode</a> on the side.
+* 💡 I enjoy writing in-depth solution articles and breaking down complex problems on [LeetCode](https://www.leetcode.com), helping others level up their coding skills!
 * 🚵🏻‍♂️ Member of the Sac State Cycling Group.
 Let's ride sometime if you're in the area!
 * ⛰️Love exploring off-beat hikes and peaks in California.
 My absolute favorite:  🥁🥁 <a href="[https://www.wta.org/go-hiking/hikes/mailbox-peak](https://tahoerimtrail.org/)">Mailbox Peak</a>
 * 😄 Pronouns: He/him